guilhermebkel/regex-study/README.md

 ## Flags

 Flags can be used to specify how the pattern match will actually work.
-Per example if the match has to work on all the text or even if it is case sensitive or not.
+Per example if the match has to work all around the text or even if it is case sensitive or not.

 ```js
 /**